Koudocko/LightShow/README.md

 ## Usage
-To get started, create a new LightShow object with no constructor params.
+To get started, create a new LightShow object with no constructor params to loop infinitely or pass an integer for the number of cycles.

 Next, use the push(pin, length, expr, mode) to add a new instruction to be executed.